Tatwi/RocketTux/README.md

 - Don't sweat it if you weren't able to collect all the coins in a map.
 There are an infinite amount of chances ahead of you to collect more!

 ### Installation
 RocketTux is built as an "HTML5 web app" that is optimized to run well on basic Chromebooks or on desktops using the Google Chrome browser (it's slow in Firefox and I don't recommend using anything other than Google Chrome for the game).
 This makes RocketTux "cross platform compatible" with any system that can run a the Chrome web browser, however that may not always be the case, due to changes Google makes to the broswer (which is infuriating as hobby developer!).
-So, if you find it doesn't work and you're using a version of Chrome greater than 66 (Aug 2018), then sorry that was the most recent version of Chrome that worked for me...
+So, if you find it doesn't work and you're using a version of Chrome greater than 70 (November 2018), then sorry that was the most recent version of Chrome that worked for me...

 To run RocketTux at home, you'll (most likely) need to use a "local web server" on your computer to "host" the game.
 This sounds complicated (and you *can* make it complicated...), but there are some really simple tools available on Linux, Mac, and Windows.
 Here is how you can download and run RocketTux:

 #### Linux
-- Personally, on my Linux Mint 17 desktop I use the web server that is built into Python version 2.7.6.
-It is dead simple to use and requires exactly *no setup at all* (beyond installing Python).
-The following instructions are for using the Python web server in Debian/Mint/Ubuntu 64Bit Linux with the Google Chrome browser.
+- The following instructions are for using the Python web server in Debian/Mint/Ubuntu 64Bit Linux with the Google Chrome browser.
 - Install Python: sudo apt-get install python
 - Download and install Google Chrome:
     - Open a terminal window and issue the following commands